IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest

 Accessing Architecture Through Drawing

-In today's architecture, buildings are becoming more and more spatially complex, as evidenced by such exemplars as Frank Gehry's Guggenheim Museum in Bilbao, Spain.
-Drawing architecture is a way to obtain a deeper understanding of the intricacies and subtleties that characterize outstanding contemporary buildings.
-In this seminar, students will learn how to draw freehand perspectives and to construct conventional architectural drawings such as plans, elevations, and sections.
-Students will draw with charcoal, pencil, colored pencil, and felt-tip pens.
-Once basic skills in drawing are acquired, students will have the opportunity to apply what they have learned to a simple architectural design project.
-This course assumes some prior experience in drawing.
+Drawing is the essential tool of the architect and designer.
+Learning to draw for exploration, idea development and communication are crucial skills and involve different approaches.
+Drawing architecture is also a way to obtain a deeper understanding of the intricacies and subtleties that characterize the built environment around us.
+In this seminar, you will learn how to draw for exploration, develop a design approach and construct conventional architectural drawings such as plans, elevations, and sections to communicate their ideas.
+You will draw with a variety of analog and digital tools.
+Once basic skills in drawing are acquired, you will have the opportunity to apply what you have learned to increasingly complex, but still manageable, architectural design projects.
+This course assumes no prior experience in drawing.
 However it does assume a desire to learn to draw, explore the ambiguity of the design process, and see how the two are related.

 This course will be offered in Autumn and Spring quarters.